antoncl/libTemplateEngine/README.md

 # UTF-8 and UTF-16 conversion
 On windows libTemplateEngine has a small [utility][RefConverter], called te_converter, which can convert between UTF-8 and UTF-16.
 To the best of my knowledge that conversion utility is correct.
 Although the c++11 standard has methods for converting between UTF-32 and its smaller counterparts I have been unable to link that code under windows.
 There appears to be a bug reported to MS about this, and although it is more than six months old it hasn't been patched yet.
 Consequently the library has no means of converting between UTF-32 and UTF-16.

+# Examples
+I have included two example applications, which might help provide some insights into how everything fits together

+The [first][RefExample1] is very simple and builds upon the example shown in the [introduction][Introduction].

+The [second][RefExample2] shows how to use the [repeat][Repeat] instruction and [dictionary lists][RefDictionaryList].

 [ConceptSvg]: https://rawgit.com/antoncl/libTemplateEngine/master/src/doc/concept.svg
 [TemplateSvg]: https://rawgit.com/antoncl/libTemplateEngine/master/src/doc/template.svg
 [InstructionSvg]: https://rawgit.com/antoncl/libTemplateEngine/master/src/doc/instruction.svg